jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 ### Create your first AWS deployment

 We will use Terraform to deploy a new instance to AWS.
-There are a few steps we want to complete, to make sure we maintain a consistent working environment.
+There are a few steps we want to complete, to make sure we maintain a consistent working environment and create our infrastructure.

 - Task 1: Create a new working directory and initial config
 - Task 2: Deploy with Terraform
 - Task 3: Get machine info & validate
 - Task 4: Update config and apply

-#### Task 1: Create a working directory and initial config file
+#### Task 1: Create a working directory and initial configuration file

 Create a new directory for your first files.
 You can call this anything you want.
 I will use the name `~/0-new_working_dir` in my examples...

 Create a file in your new directory named `main.tf` - this will be our first Terraform configuraion file.
 We want our file to contain the following items to be configured:
 - `ami` - The actual Amazon Machine Image to build our instance from
 - `instance_type` - The type/size/specs of the instance to build
 - `tags.Name` - A simple tag for the Name parameter

 Your final `main.tf` file should look similar to this (with different values):
 ```hcl
 resource "aws_instance" "web" {
   ami                    = "ami-04d29b6f966df1537"